Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: From the geometric data to the structure

-This fact can be easily proved by the same argument used in the proof of Proposition \ref{pr:collision}.
-A simple holonomy argument shows that the collapsed surfaces $S_0$ and $\hat S_0$ are isometric for both the left and right metrics.
 The fact that $H'$ restricted to the fundamental group of the link of the collision point between $S_{v_-}$ and $S_{v_+}$ is diagonal implies that the condition (3) in the definition of double surgery is satisfied. \end{proof}